Masked men threw bottles of beer and urinated on a mosque following a march against Muslim extremism.

 Detective Chief Superintendent Martin Greenslade said police were investigating any link between the attack on the mosque and the march.

 However Ben Baty, 20, of Sunbury, who organised the march, said: "I think it's disgusting.
 It's the kind of behaviour I thought my march would not attract.
-I wanted people from other communities to feel welcome.
+I wanted people from other communities to

 "Even when people were shouting 'Muslim bombers off our streets' I was not happy but obvously people did not know how to express themselves.